Việt Tân: Internet Freedom Campaign

 In April 2012, the organization obtained a decree entitled Decree on the Management, Provision, Use of Internet Services and Information Content Online that was drafted by the Vietnamese government that would ask internet companies to censor blogs, release blogger information and possibly house data centers in Vietnam for the purpose of censorship and regulation of social media.
-Viet Tan published an editorial describing the draft policy and called for US companies to resist it.
+Việt Tân published an editorial describing the draft policy and called for US companies to resist it.
 Reporters Without Borders later confirmed that the decree exists and that it was meant to be enacted in June 2012.